How to Take Payments on RingCX: Enterprise CCaaS Payment Integration

 Frequently Asked Questions

-How is RingCX payment integration different from RingCentral payment integration?
+How is taking payments on RingCX different from RingCentral overall?

 RingCX is RingCentral's dedicated enterprise CCaaS, separate from RingEX (UCaaS).
-The integration patterns are similar — Shuttle works on both — but RingCX deployments typically need outbound campaign support, multi-tenant routing, and tighter integration with RingSense AI than RingEX setups.
+The Twilio Pay approach works on both, but RingCX deployments typically need outbound campaign support, multi-tenant routing, and tighter coexistence with RingSense AI than RingEX setups.
 For RingEX-only deployments, see the RingCentral Payments guide.

 Does Shuttle affect RingSense analytics?

-No. RingSense AI continues transcribing and analysing throughout the payment flow.
-The DTMF tones are masked at the SIP layer, so RingSense transcripts and analytics never contain card numbers — but the conversation context around the payment moment is preserved.
+No. RingSense AI continues transcribing and analysing throughout the call.
+Because the card is captured in the secure Twilio Pay call, RingSense transcripts and analytics never contain card numbers, but the conversation context around the payment moment is preserved.

 Will Shuttle work with outbound predictive dialling campaigns?

 Yes.
-Shuttle supports both inbound and outbound flows.
-For outbound recovery campaigns, agents can take payment plans during the call, with payment links as a fallback for customers who can't enter card details on the phone.
+The Twilio Pay capture and payment links both work on inbound and outbound flows.
+For outbound recovery campaigns, agents can take payment during the call, with payment links as a fallback for customers who can't enter card details on the phone.

 What is the pricing model?